Senate Agriculture Committee Bill

 MaxFund maintains a fervent commitment to supporting the needs of animal welfare organizations throughout Colorado, particularly nonprofit, No Kill organizations that dedicate their efforts and funding to ensure long-standing impacts in defense of homeless pets.
 With each legislative session, MaxFund prioritizes the public support of legislation that will further meaningful and comprehensive initiatives to save lives.

-2025: THE COLORADO PET OVERPOPULATION FUND (cpof) AND COMMUNITY CATS ACT
+2025: THE COLORADO PET OVERPOPULATION FUND (CPOF) AND COMMUNITY CATS ACT

 Sponsors: Representative Lindsay, Representative Velasco

-The Colorado Pet Overpopulation Fund (CPOF) has been a powerful resource for rescues and shelters in our state, raising nearly $1 million dollars annually.
+The Colorado Pet Overpopulation Fund (CPOF) has been a powerful resource for rescues and shelters in our state, raising nearly $1 million annually.
 Despite this progress, Colorado still faces challenges with pet overpopulation, particularly with community cat colony populations still on the rise due to lack of resources during the pandemic.

-This presents many concerns including strain on local Trap-neuter-return (TNR) organizations, rescue, and shelter resources.
+This presents many concerns including strain on local Trap-Neuter-Return (TNR) organizations, rescue, and shelter resources.
 TNR programs remain the most effective tool to lower community cat populations, but are currently not eligible to receive grant funding from the CPOF despite the clear nexus.

 Further, CPOF’s transparency and accountability has seemingly dwindled, currently representing the large shelter and animal welfare organizations that dominate its use.
+There is an opportunity to help hundreds of smaller organizations doing good local work in Colorado’s underserved areas with a few updates that increase transparency and equity.

-FACTS AND OVERVIEW:
+FACTS AND OVERVIEW

 This bill will allow the Colorado Pet Overpopulation Fund to award grants to spay/neuter organizations as well as shelters/rescues operating TNR programming and requires that 20% of funds awarded annually are used for that purpose.